 Investment Banking vs Hedge Fund – Pros and cons

 Let’s look at some of the merits and demerits of investment banking and hedge funds.

-- Investment banking profession pays well from the day one.
+- The investment banking profession pays well from day one.
 If you can finish up your MBA from a top-notch institute, you will be given a direct opportunity to work with a top-notch bank.

 - Investment banking allows a professional to network in areas where usually people can’t reach.
 You will be able to know CEOs, MDs, CFOs and make great connections with them which will ultimately help you sign huge deals.

-- Investment banking profession is not for the faint hearted.
-You won’t get to see your family as much as you would see your colleagues in office.
-You would have to work 12-16 hours per day, even in the weekend.
-Thus, maintaining work-life balance is not for investment banking professionals.
+- The investment banking profession is not for the faint-hearted.
+You won’t get to see your family as much as you would see your colleagues in the office.
+You would have to work 12-16 hours per day, even at the weekend.
+Thus, maintaining a work-life balance is not for investment banking professionals.

 - Investment banking surely pays huge.
 But compared to what a hedge fund manager earns in 10 years down the line, compensation for investment banking professionals is chicken-feed.

 - It’s called investment banking, but the main business is capital-raising.
 Thus, if you think it’s all about investment, you would be wrong.
 You need to work your major time on pitch-book creation and business deals.

 - The hedge fund manager is a tortoise in the story.
 He builds his career slowly.
 As a hedge fund career depends totally on meritocracy, there is ample chance of growth, if you are ready to work on yourself.

 - Even if you need to work 12 hours a day, you will be able to maintain a good work-life balance as rarely you need to pull through all night and you can get breaks at weekends also.